JJ/granada-off/text/university.md

 But it is evolving and there might no weeds, or chest-high ones, by the time you read this.

-One of the most beautifil things there are the graffiti.
+One of the most beautiful things there are the graffiti.
 A famous local graffiti artist,

 >More on him on its very own chapter, or a chapter devoted to